Luckiris/Client-Limiter-Fix/README.md

 Description
 -------------
-Sourcemod plugin which kick players who are trying to connect to a server which is full.
+Sourcemod plugin which kick players who are trying to connect to a server with a client limit set up by someone.

 Cvars
 -------------